Cover image

 “But humans still read code.
 When production breaks at 2 a.m., you can’t ask the agent to debug itself.”

-True.
-And when that happens, the residual disciplines are still useful — at the human-review boundary, where someone is reading to validate intent, debug, or audit.
+Sure you can, Strawman Sam.. but I get your point.
+The demoted disciplines exist for exactly that 2 a.m. session.
+They just no longer govern the whole codebase.
 What has changed is the ratio.
 The vast majority of code-touching activity has shifted from read-then-modify to spec-then-regenerate or test-then-verify.
-You don’t need to optimize the entire hundred-thousand-line codebase for the rare 2 a.m. session anymore.
-And when that session arrives, the thing you actually need to read is the test that failed, the contract that was violated, or the diff between two agent runs — not the function body.
+And when the 2 a.m. session arrives, the thing you actually need to read is the test that failed, the contract that was violated, or the diff between two agent runs — not the function body.

 “This is just an excuse to write sloppy code.”

 It is not.
-The surviving disciplines are harder, not easier.
+Machine-checkable seams are harder to install than cosmetic ones are to enforce.
 Property-based testing is harder than naming.
-Designing a bounded interface the agent cannot accidentally misimplement is a stiffer kind of work than refactoring processOrder into validateOrder + persistOrder + emitOrderEvent.
-What disappears is cosmetic rigor.
-What survives is the actual kind.
-If anything, the post-QWERTY world asks more from senior engineers, not less.
+Designing a bounded interface the agent cannot accidentally misimplement is a more rigorous kind of work than refactoring processOrder into validateOrder + persistOrder + emitOrderEvent.
+What gets stripped away is cosmetic rigor.
+What remains is the actual kind.

 “You’re describing a transitional moment.
 In five years the agents will be reliable enough that none of this matters.”